 - Local Community Resources for Future Support

-Courageous Parenting 101® utilizes both PowerPoint media and small group discussion to educate and empower parents.
-An educational PowerPoint presentation is delivered to all program participants during the first portion of each session.
-In the second portion, participants interact in smaller, age appropriate discussion groups.
+Courage to Speak – Courageous Parenting 101® utilizes both PowerPoint media and optional small group discussion to educate and empower parents.
+An educational PowerPoint presentation is delivered to all program participants during the single-session.
+As an option to the program, participants interact in smaller age appropriate discussion groups as well.

 1 CASA National Survey of American Attitudes on Substance Abuse XI: Teens and Parents (August 2006)